Dry cleaning: Perchloroethylene

-Perchloroethylene (PCE, or tetrachloroethylene) has been in use since the 1930s.
-PCE is the most common solvent, the "standard" for cleaning performance.
-It is a highly effective cleaning solvent.
-It is thermally stable, recyclable, and has low toxicity.
-It can, however, cause color bleeding/loss, especially at higher temperatures.
-In some cases it may damage special trims, buttons, and beads on some garments.
-It is better for oil-based stains (which account for about 10% of stains) than more common water-soluble stains (coffee, wine, blood, etc.).
-The toxicity of tetrachloroethylene "is moderate to low" and "reports of human injury are uncommon despite its wide usage in dry cleaning and degreasing".
+Perchloroethylene (PCE or perc, tetrachloroethylene) is the main solvent in dry cleaning and it has been in use since the 1930s.
+PCE is the most common solvent, the standard for cleaning performance.
+It is a highly effective cleaning solvent with a KB-value of 90, and it is thermally stable, nonflammable, recyclable, and has very low toxicity and a pleasant smell.
+PCE is recycled by distillation at its boiling point (121 °C).
+Unlike the related dry-cleaning solvent carbon tetrachloride, perchloroethylene is not an ozone-depleting substance.
+Perchloroethylene can cause color bleeding/loss, especially at higher temperatures.
+In some cases it may damage special trims, buttons and beads on some garments.
+It is better for oil-based stains than more common water-soluble stains.
+It does not leave smell on dry-cleaned clothes.